 While it is vital to get in front of consumers when they are actively searching for solar companies in their local areas, it is also important to be visible earlier in the game, when potential customers are just starting the beginning stages of their research.
 You never know what piece of educational content is going to push a consumer to action—such as a homeowner who was always on the fence about solar because of the misconception that it was too expensive.

-Unfortunately, many companies only focus on the lowest-hanging the fruit—the consumers who are ready to make a purchasing decision.
+Unfortunately, many companies only focus on the lowest-hanging fruit—consumers who are ready to make a purchasing decision.
 This leaves out a vast audience of consumers who may have converted into new customers, resulting in a major loss in potential revenue.

 This is why it is so important for your solar company to have a presence at every level of the sales process.
 The sales funnel helps to identify different stages of the buyer’s journey.